Wasif-Anton/CS50P/README.md

 - Et Cetera

 ### Projects
-CS50P includes eleven lectures, each of which includes a problem set, except for the final lecture when a final project is assigned.
+CS50P includes ten lectures, each of which includes a problem set, except for the final lecture when a final project is assigned.

 ---